7RU7H/Archive/Software/Operating-Systems/Linux/Linux-Commands/Linux-Users-And-Group-Commands.md

 # Lock account # places a ! in /etc/shadow
-usermod -L username
+usermod -L $username
-passwd -l username
+passwd -l $username
-chage -e	change expiry date of passwd usermod -s 	change default shell of the user
+chage -e	# change expiry date of passwd usermod -s 	# change default shell of the user

 # Groups
 # list groups a user is a part of BUT THEN USE THIS FIND COMMAND
 find / -group users -type f 2>/dev/null user* -* *group *
-useradd -G sudo username
+useradd -G sudo $username
-usermod -aG sudo username
+usermod -aG sudo $username

+# Get the GID for a group
+getent group $groupname | cut -d: -f3

 groupadd $groupName
 # Add a group with a password